abdullah9sa/GPT_messegner_agricultural_consultant/README.md

 <h1> AgriConsult: Messenger Bot Integration with GPT-3.5 API </h1>
-This project is a Messenger bot that integrates with OpenAI's GPT-3.5 API to provide personalized advice and recommendations to farmers related to plant and animal health, feeding, breeding, and other related topics.
+This project is a Messenger bot that integrates with OpenAI's GPT-3.5 API to provide personalized advice and recommendations to farmers related to plant and animal health, feeding, breeding, and other related topics. the project was created in 1 day for Qaf Lab AgriTech Hackathon.

 The bot is built using Django and utilizes a webhook to receive messages from Messenger.
 Upon receiving a message, the bot filters it and generates a response based on the GPT-3.5 API and system parameters defined for AgriConsult.